Would you like to give scalping a go, or are you a veteran just looking for the best scalping forex brokers?

 - Easy trading platforms, fast and intuitive.

-Given the peculiarities of scalping, not all brokers encourage it.
+Given the peculiarities of scalping, not all forex brokers encourage it.
 Some even forbit it.